eswincomputing/ebc7700-sbc-ubuntu/README.md

 ```

 :::warning
 If you are using a bootchain version prior to **2025.06.30**, you need to upgrade to bootchain version **2025.06.30 or later**.
-You cannot directly use the **es_burn** command to flash the bootchain; instead, you must flash it following the **RECOVER BOOTLOADER** method.
-Refer to Section 6.1.1 of the document "EBC77 Series Single Board Computer user guide_EN.pdf" [here](https://github.com/eswincomputing/ebc7700-sbc-ubuntu/releases/tag/2025.06.30).
+You cannot directly use the `es_burn` command to flash the bootchain; instead, you must flash it following the `RECOVER BOOTLOADER` method.
+Refer to Section 6.1.1 of the document `EBC77 Series Single Board Computer user guide_EN.pdf` [here](https://github.com/eswincomputing/ebc7700-sbc-ubuntu/releases/tag/2025.06.30).
 :::

 ### Ubuntu image burning